yuanhaow/vcaslib/artifact/README.md

 Yuanhao Wei, Naama Ben-David, Guy E. Blelloch, Panagiota Fatourou, Eric Ruppert, Yihan Sun \
 PPoPP 2021

+An up-to-date implementation of the techniques in this paper can be found here: https://github.com/yuanhaow/vcaslib.

 ## Software Requirements

 Our artifact is expected to run correctly under a variety of Linux x86\_64 distributions.
 Our Java experiments require OpenJDK 11 and our C++ experiments were compiled with g++ 9.